amireh/happypack/README.md

 **1.1.2**

-- Fixed an issue on old node versions (0.10) with the EventEmitter API (#10)
+- Fixed an issue on old node versions (0.10) with the EventEmitter API (GH-10)
 - Fixed an issue that was breaking the compiler if an invalid `threads` option was passed (evaluating to `NaN`)

 **1.1.1**

-- Unrecognized and invalid config parameters will cause the process to abort.
+- Unrecognized and invalid config parameters will now cause the process to abort
-- The active version is logged on launch.
+- The active version is logged on launch

 **1.1.0**

-- now supporting basic webpack loaders
+- Now supporting basic webpack loaders
-- dropped the `transformer` parameter as it's no longer needed
+- Dropped the `transformer` parameter as it's no longer needed
 - `cache` now defaults to `true`
-- now using a forking model utilizing node.js's `process.fork()` for cleaner threading code
+- Now using a forking model utilizing node.js's `process.fork()` for cleaner threading code

 **1.0.2**

-- the loader will now accept IDs that aren't just numbers
+- Loader will now accept IDs that aren't just numbers